Light at the End of the Year

 Algorithms can be programmed to correlate light and sound with the most simple and prosaic example being the laser light displays, sometimes digitally synchronized with sound—sometimes in a more analog fashion using pressure-sensitive piezo microphones, as used in a laser light show accompanying Stravinsky's Rite of Spring.

 The association of color frequency and sound frequencies is highly subjective—and no two people will be in accordance.
-But that is not what matters: In terms of how sunlight waxes and wanes at various points on the globe, it is an impelling force to contemplate the power of sunlight and celestial awareness and extending it to how we experience music and sound.
-We don't automatically perceive the connection between light and sound but it has always existed, and it is the interdisciplinary artist (or rather "sciartist") that can bring it to light.
+But that is not what matters: In terms of how sunlight waxes and wanes at various points on the globe, it is an impelling force to contemplate the power of sunlight and celestial awareness and extend it to how we experience music and sound.
+We don't automatically perceive the connection between light and sound but it has always existed, and it is the interdisciplinary artist (or rather "sciartist") who can bring it to light.

 Popular Posts